1. Learning the ropes of business management and leading teams at the BBC.

 What will I earn?

-We don’t want to sound like a broken record, but your salary as a business apprentice will depend on your employer!
+Your salary as a business apprentice will depend on your employer!
 But you will always earn at least the national minimum wage, which is £3.40 per hour for an apprentice.
 That applies to apprentices who are under 19, and those over 19 who are in their first year.
 Then you’ll be paid the minimum national wage rate for your age.

 How can I get started?

-The best way to find a business apprenticeship is by searching for one using the government’s search tool.
+The best way to find a business apprenticeship is by searching for one using the government’s Find An Apprenticeship search tool.
 You can search for the type of apprenticeship, the level and the location.
 In the listing you’ll find entry requirements, tasks, the qualifications you’ll gain and where you can go afterwards.